B-UMMI/Chewie-NS/docs/user_interface/schema_overview.rst

 Schema Overview
 ===============

 This page displays information on all schemas available for a given species.
+It also contains a button |back| to return to the :doc:`schemas` page.

 .. figure:: ../resources/schemas_overview_full.png
     :align: center

     Figure 1.1: Schema Overview page.

+.. |back| image:: ../resources/back_button.png
+    :align: middle

 Parameters table
 ----------------